seantauber/seantauber/README.md

 - [kyutai-labs/unmute](https://github.com/kyutai-labs/unmute) - Make text LLMs listen and speak
 - [google/langextract](https://github.com/google/langextract) - A Python library for extracting structured information from unstructured text using LLMs with precise source grounding and interactive visualization.
 - [MrLesk/Backlog.md](https://github.com/MrLesk/Backlog.md) - Backlog.md - A tool for managing project collaboration between humans and AI Agents in a git ecosystem.
+- [BeehiveInnovations/zen-mcp-server](https://github.com/BeehiveInnovations/zen-mcp-server) - The power of Claude Code + [Gemini / OpenAI / Grok / OpenRouter / Ollama / Custom Model / All Of The Above] working as one.
+- [GreatScottyMac/context-portal](https://github.com/GreatScottyMac/context-portal) - Context Portal (ConPort): A memory bank MCP server building a project-specific knowledge graph to supercharge AI assistants.
+Enables powerful Retrieval Augmented Generation (RAG) for context-aware development in your IDE.

 ## How to Implement This Landing Page On Your Own GitHub